Save A comforting, robust stew featuring tender beef and a medley of root vegetables simmered in a savory broth—perfect for chilly days.

 Calories 410, total fat 16 g, carbohydrates 33 g, protein 36 g per serving.

-Save This hearty stew is perfect for meal prepping and tastes even better the next day.
+This hearty stew is perfect for meal prepping and tastes even better the next day.

 Recipe Questions & Answers